 New York, NY 10017

-Please deliver before August 15, 2019.
-All material should be labelled with the reference number, category and campaign name.
-If entering multiple categories, please send through examples for each category.
+Entries must be postmarked by August 16, 2019.
+All material should be labelled with the reference number, category, and campaign name.
+If entering multiple categories, please send examples for each category.

 NOTE: Judges only review physical samples in round 2.
 Please also upload a PDF for judges in round 1.

 ECHO Judging takes place over 2 rounds.

 Round 1: Up to 500 judges are hand-picked from more than 20 countries.
 Judges are allocated categories to review and are selected to ensure a balance of skills (creative, strategy, data, agency, and client).
 Judges review entries per category online and score each entry 0 to 10 points in the three criteria of strategy, creativity and results, for a total score of up to 30 points.
 The top-performing entries proceed to Round 2.

 Round 2: Up to 100 judges travel to New York to debate the shortlisted work.
 Judges review the work per category and vote for a gold, silver, and bronze in every category.
 While the debate is open, judges vote confidentially and winners are not announced until March 2020, during the ECHO Award Gala Celebration.
 Entries will still be reviewed online on iPads and a large screen.
 Physical samples are only available to judges in Round 2.